Allan government

-The Allan government is the current state executive government of Victoria, Australia, led by Premier Jacinta Allan of the Labor Party.
-It began on 26 September 2023 when Allan took over as premier following the resignation of Daniel Andrews.
+The Allan government was the state executive government of Victoria, Australia, led by Premier Jacinta Allan of the Labor Party.
+It began on 26 September 2023 when Allan took over as premier following the resignation of Daniel Andrews, and concluded with Allan's resignation, leading to the 2026 Victorian Labor Party leadership election which resulted in Deputy Premier of Victoria Ben Carroll winning the election uncontested and subsequently forming government on 28 July 2026.

 Ministry

 On 2 October 2023, the full ministry was sworn in.